 If the change in the configuration of the transmission system consists of a new facility or upgrade of an existing facility, the facility must have operated at an availability level of at least 95% for the period beginning with its in service date and ending on January 31 prior to the summer Forward Reserve Procurement Period or ending on May 31 prior to the winter Forward Reserve Procurement Period.

-(b) Addition, Deactivation or Retirement of a Major Generating Resource, Dispatchable Asset Related Demand or Demand Response Resource.
+(b) Addition, Deactivation or Retirement of a Major Generating Resource, Dispatchable Asset Related Demand or Demand Response Resource or Demand Response Distributed Energy Resource Aggregations.

-For the addition of a new Generator Asset, Dispatchable Asset Related Demand, or Demand Response Resource, the Resource must be placed in service and released for dispatch on or before December 31 for inclusion in the analysis for setting the zonal Forward Reserve requirements for the subsequent summer Forward Reserve Procurement Period or on or before April 30 for inclusion in the analysis for setting the zonal Forward Reserve requirements for the subsequent winter Forward Reserve Procurement Period.
-For the deactivation or retirement of a Generator Asset, Dispatchable Asset Related Demand or Demand Response Resource, the Resource must have been removed from service on or before January 31 for inclusion in the analysis for setting the zonal Forward Reserve requirements for the subsequent summer Forward Reserve Procurement Period or on or before May 31 for inclusion in the analysis for setting the zonal Forward Reserve requirements for the subsequent winter Forward Reserve Procurement Period.
+For the addition of a new Generator Asset, Dispatchable Asset Related Demand, or Demand Response Resource, or Demand Response Distributed Energy Resource Aggregations the Resource must be placed in service and released for dispatch on or before December 31 for inclusion in the analysis for setting the zonal Forward Reserve requirements for the subsequent summer Forward Reserve Procurement Period or on or before April 30 for inclusion in the analysis for setting the zonal Forward Reserve requirements for the subsequent winter Forward Reserve Procurement Period.
+For the deactivation or retirement of a Generator Asset, Dispatchable Asset Related Demand or Demand Response Resource, or Demand Response Distributed Energy Resource Aggregations the Resource must have been removed from service on or before January 31 for inclusion in the analysis for setting the zonal Forward Reserve requirements for the subsequent summer Forward Reserve Procurement Period or on or before May 31 for inclusion in the analysis for setting the zonal Forward Reserve requirements for the subsequent winter Forward Reserve Procurement Period.

 The modified historical data set will be composed of actual data used in the operation of the reconfigured system and historical (pre-reconfiguration) data adjusted for the impact of the system reconfiguration.
 Pre-reconfiguration data will be revised by substituting values from the historical data set that are no longer valid with corresponding values used in the operation of the reconfigured system.